woozyking/tidehunter/README.rst

     $ pip install tidehunter --upgrade

 Note: the package will install all Python dependencies for you.
-However you need to have redis-server installed by yourself.
+However you need to have Redis installed and running.

 Usage
 -----